-Power and leadership
+Power and Leadership

 The concepts of power and leadership are closely intertwined.
 Leaders use their power to help followers attain desired goals.
 Ideally, to be effective, a leader should possess a number of power bases.
-Having high levels of all five would be ideal (although it may often be rare), because the various power bases often complement one another (Raven, Schwarzwald, & Koslowsky, 1998).
+Having high levels of all five would be ideal (although it may often be rare), because the various power bases often complement one another (Raven et al., 1998).
 As we have seen, legitimate power tends to validate the use of reward and coercive power.
 Expert power should also exist in legitimate power positions, because the most qualified persons are usually the supervisors.
 If the work group is committed to doing a good job, and if they have a leader who is high in legitimate and reward power and who has the expert power to lead a group to high levels of productivity, the leader is likely to develop a strong referent power base as well.
 Conversely, because of their strong admiration for a leader with referent power, followers may also assume the leader has expertise (Podsakoff & Schriesheim, 1985).

 Looking back to some of the concepts of leadership presented in Chapter 13, we can see the importance of power in leader effectiveness.
 Power is either explicitly or implicitly a crucial part of some of the contingency theories of leadership.
 For example, the decision-making model views leaders as possessing the power to make major work-related decisions alone or to delegate some of the decision-making power to subordinates.
 Decision-making power can be a form of legitimate power.
 The leader-member exchange (LMX) model focuses on the quality of leader-member relations as a key to effective leadership.
 Referent power is important here because the quality of leader-member relations may depend on the leader's referent power.
 Perhaps the leadership theory that is most strongly linked to notions of power and specific power bases is Fiedler's (1967) contingency model.
-According to Fiedler, a leader is effective when the leader's style-task-oriented or relationship-oriented-matches the leader's power and control in a given situation.
-Recall that Fiedler outlined power corollary the concept that for every exercise of power, there is a tendency for the subject to react with a return power play major focus of research in the past two decades has centered on the notion of empowerment, which is the process by which organizational members are able to increase their sense of power and personal control in the work environment.
-Workers can be empowered by managers or other persons in authority positions or by increasing important work-related skills or responsibilities.
-A manager can empower subordinates by giving them some decision-making power or assigning some legitimate power, but workers can also be empowered when conditions in the work environment that make them feel powerless are removed.
-Individual workers can also become empowered by developing a sense of self-efficacy, which is, as we saw in Chapter 10, a belief in one's abilities to engage in courses of action that will lead to desired outcomes (Bandura, 1997; Conger & Kanungo, 1988).
-Other ways in which leaders can empower workers include the following:
+According to Fiedler, a leader is effective when the leader's style-task oriented or relationship oriented-matches the leader's power and control in a given situation.
+Recall that Fiedler outlined three dimensions for defining the leadership situation: position power, leader-member relations, and task structure.
+Two of these are strongly linked to certain power bases.
+Position power deals with the leader's power to reward and punish subordinates.
+It actually refers to a combination of the three types of organizational power: legitimate, reward, and coercive power.
+Leader-member relations refer to the quality of the relationship between leader and followers, which represents the leader's referent power.
+In short, power is a key element in theories of leadership because the role of leader, by its very nature, must be accompanied by some form of power over followers (see the box "Applying I/O Psychology").